andrewhamon/quartz/README.md

 Crystal is concurrent, but not (yet) parallel.
 Crystal fibers don't run immediately after being spawned, the main fiber must yield control, either explicitly by sleeping or implicitly by doing blocking IO.

-See [the docs](https://crystal-lang.org/docs/guides/concurrency.html) for a more detailed explanation.
+See [the Crystal docs](https://crystal-lang.org/docs/guides/concurrency.html) for a more detailed explanation.

 This has a number of consequences for timers such as this library: